cyberphor/deathlab/Docs/Development-Tracker.md

 ## Development Tracker
 This document summarizes the current development status of each lab included in this repo.
-Green (:green_circle:) means "ready for use."
-Yellow (:yellow_circle:) means "still in development."
-White (:white_circle:) means "not started."
+* :green_circle: (Green): ready for use
+* :yellow_circle: (Yellow): still in development
+* :white_circle: (White): not started

 ### Active Directory Lab
 | Virtual Machine | Status |